iotaledger/goshimmer/docs/protocol_specification.md

 # Protocol specification

 > DISCLAIMER: The following sections describe how things are implemented in GoShimmer.
-They might not reflect final IOTA 2.0 specification or implementations.
+They might not reflect the final IOTA 2.0 specification or implementation.

 In this chapter we provide an overview of the various protocol components.